-We find that not everyone is clear whether they have to prepare and submit a self-assessment tax return.
-HMRC will not always know to send out reminders or ask you to complete a form, particularly if you have new sources of income.
-In general, you will need to submit a tax return if you:
+We find that not everyone is sure whether or not they have to prepare and submit a self-assessment tax return.
+HMRC will not always know to ask you to complete a form, particularly if you have new sources of income.

-• Do anything else that could give rise to an additional tax liability
+- do anything else that could give rise to an additional tax liability.

 There is no magic bullet to collecting tax return information.
-It helps to be organised through the tax year, filing all relevant information as it comes in, rather than having a huge scramble by the end of the tax year.
+It helps to be organised through the tax year, filing all relevant information as it comes in, rather than having a huge scramble at the end of the tax year.
 If your circumstances are particularly complicated, it is worth starting to gather all the relevant information well ahead of time.

 Our private client tax team are on hand to help you though the process.
 We will work with you to understand what you need to submit and when.
 Our specialists cover all types of tax returns for UK and non-UK individuals, trusts, partnerships and companies.
 We can liaise with HMRC on your behalf as well as with tax advisers in other countries to provide a joined-up service, as well as collating information from various third parties to complete your return.

-Ultimately, we are here to help whatever your circumstances.
+Ultimately we are here to help, whatever your circumstances.

 By necessity, this briefing can only provide a short overview and it is essential to seek professional advice before applying the contents of this article.
+This briefing does not constitute advice nor a recommendation relating to the acquisition or disposal of investments.
 No responsibility can be taken for any loss arising from action taken or refrained from on the basis of this publication.
-Details correct at time of publication.
+Details correct at time of writing.